LSSTDESC/descwl-shear-sims/README.md

     )

     # the sim_data has keys
-    #    band_data: a dict keyed by band with a list of single-epoch observations
+    #    band_data: a dict keyed by band with a list of single-epoch
-    #      objects, one for each epoch.
-The class is SEObs, defined in
+    #      observations objects, one for each epoch.
+The class is
-    #      descwl_shear_sims.se_obs.py and has attributes for the image, weight
+    #      SEObs, defined in descwl_shear_sims.se_obs.py and has attributes
-    #      map, wcs, noise image, bmask and a psf generating function get_psf()
+    #      for the image, weight map, wcs, noise image, bmask and a psf
+    #      image generating method get_psf(x, y)
     #    coadd_wcs:  the wcs for the coadd
     #    psf_dims:  dimensions of the psf
     #    coadd_dims: dimensions of the coadd